Documenting Sexual Harassment in the Workplace: Tips and Strategies for Employees

 The purpose of documenting sexual harassment incidents is twofold:

-- It helps corroborate your experiences, outlining the severity and frequency of the harassment.
+1. It helps corroborate your experiences, outlining the severity and frequency of the harassment.

-- It can undermine any attempts by the perpetrator or employer to deny or minimize the events.
+2. It can undermine any attempts by the perpetrator or employer to deny or minimize the events.

 Barring a confession, sexual harassment cases often boil down to one person’s word against another’s.
 Documented evidence, in the form of emails, text messages, and witness testimonies, can tip the scales in your favor.
+Text messages and emails are a great way to document.
+You may wish to take screenshots of your texts or preserve your emails.

 Thorough record-keeping of incidents can significantly bolster a harassment lawsuit if it escalates to that level.
 The court or your employer will evaluate your case based on the evidence you provide.
 Strong, detailed, and chronological records of the harassment can provide a timeline and context for the misconduct while illustrating its impact on your professional life.
 The absence of such records may not only weaken your case but could also lead to skepticism regarding the validity of your claims.
-Rigorous and meticulous documentation of sexual harassment at work is a crucial part of the process.
+Rigorous and meticulous documentation of sexual harassment at work is crucial to the process.

 How to Document Sexual Harassment Effectively

 After understanding the importance of documenting sexual harassment at work, you might be wondering what good documentation looks like.
 Effective documentation involves recording precise details, collecting substantial evidence, and maintaining a systematic record.
+Take advantage of modern electronic documentation methods, such as emailing or texting Human Resources, so you have a permanent record of your report.
+Be aware that some documents might be argued by the Employer to be intrinsically confidential.

 When documenting sexual harassment, the most important rule is to be as detailed as possible.
-This includes writing down the date and time of each incident, the location where it happened, and who was involved.
+This includes recording the date and time of each incident, the location where it occurred, and who was involved.
 You should write a thorough description of the event, including the behavior, words, and actions that constitute harassment.
 If there were any witnesses to the incident, be sure to note their names and any comments they made.
 Remember to record how the incident made you feel and how it affected your ability to work.
 Write down everything as soon as possible after the incident to ensure you remember all important details.

 Conversely, if the harassment was verbal or physical, you might need to rely on witness accounts.
 Encourage any witnesses to document what they saw or heard, similarly as suggested above.
 It’s also worth noting down their contact details in case HR or legal advisors need to contact them in the future.